 - Unauthorised – it is possible to make a claim if money has been removed from your bank account without your authorisation.
 Contact your bank immediately if this happens.

 When it comes to recovering from investment fraud scams, it’s important to collect as much evidence and information as possible.
 This will help to support your claim.
 If you can, collect the following information and store it in one place:

 - Scammer’s name

 - Timeline of events and contact

 - Bank statements with evidence of the investment

-It’s important to be aware of your legal rights during the process of fraud recovery.
-To ensure you are getting robust advice, choose a lawyer with in-depth experience and specialism in fraud cases.
+It’s important to be aware of your legal rights while recovering from investment scams.
+To ensure you are getting robust advice, choose a lawyer who specialises in fraud.
 Members of St Pauls Chambers have successfully defended in cases where prosecutions have been brought by the SFO, FCA, HMRC, National Trading Standards, and the CPS Serious Fraud Division.
-Our serious fraud lawyers are committed to both defence and prosecution work.
+Our fraud lawyers are committed to both defence and prosecution work.
 As a result, we offer our clients a wider skill set and greater depth of experience upon which to draw, whether you come to us as an individual, corporation, solicitor or government agency.